kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    Deleting a branch after a pull request

-When the pull request is merged, navigate to the page of the pull request on the parent repository and click on the :guilabel:`Delete branch` button to delete the branch from your repository.
+When the pull request is merged, navigate to the page of the pull request on the upstream repository and click on the :guilabel:`Delete branch` button to delete the branch from your repository.